 – Melissa Gissara, RMIT Alumni

 Equitable Learning Services are available to RMIT students with the following:

-You are welcome to contact ELS if you are unsure if you meet the criteria above, please send an enquiry to the ELS team for a confidential discussion.
+You are welcome to contact ELS for a confidential discussion if you are unsure if you meet the criteria above.

 We work with you in developing an individual Equitable Learning Plan that provides reasonable adjustments to ensure you can participate in your studies.
 This could include:

-Your Teachers/Academics will be provided with a copy of your Equitable Learning Plan to make the study adjustments outlined in your plan.
+Your teachers and educators will be provided with a copy of your Equitable Learning Plan and reasonable adjustments to make the study accommodations outlined in your plan.

 If we cannot assist you, we will explain why and provide you with information about other student services available to you.

 It’s important that you contact the ELS team and make an appointment as soon as you are enrolled in your program so an Equitable Learning Plan can be put in place as soon as possible.
 To register, follow the steps below.

-Take the form to your healthcare professional (eg. doctor, psychiatrist, etc) so they can complete the relevant section.
+Ask your healthcare professional (eg. doctor, psychiatrist, etc) to complete Section B of the registration form.
 If there is other supporting documentation that relates to your condition/disability (e.g. Learning Assessment Report or Vision/Hearing Report), please obtain this from your healthcare professional as well.

 Book an appointment with an ELS Advisor.
 At the appointment, ELS will assess your documentation and work with you to develop your individual Equitable Learning Plan.